MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

 ![Piano octave description](../images/piano-octave.jpg)

 In the image above, there are 7 white keys and 5 black keys, each labeled with the note's name.
-A full 88-key piano keyboard contains 7 full repetitions of this selection of keys (and 4 extra keys), and each section (also called an octave) has double the frequency of the section to its left.
+A full 88-key piano keyboard contains 7 full repetitions of this selection of keys (and 4 extra keys), and each section (also called an register) has double the frequency of the section to its left.
 For example, C5's pitch frequency is double of C4's, D5's pitch frequency is double of D4's, and so on.
 Without considering the pitch, visually each section looks exactly the same as each other, so we can start with investigating how to create this section of keys and later find a way to expand the scope to an 88-key full piano keyboard.

 1. Before we begin to create meshes for building the keyboard, note that each black key is not perfectly aligned at the middle of the two white keys around it and that not every key has the same width, so we must create and position the mesh for each key individually.
 1. For white keys, we can make an observation that each white key is composed of two parts: (1) the part below the neighboring black key(s) and (2) the part next to the neighboring black key(s) and goes above part 1.
 The two parts have different dimensions but are stacked together to crete a full white key.
 Here is the code for creating a single white key for the note C (don't worry about adding this into *scene.js* yet):